tuxcy17/typescript-karma-jasmine-angularjs/README.md

-# typescript-karma-jasmine-angularjs
+# What ?
-Starter for angularjs / Karma / Jasmine all using typescript
+Starter for angularjs / Karma / Jasmine all using Typescript and automatic reloading

+# How ?
+npm install
+npm run test